 Read more: Emotional intelligence for leaders

-The plans for DE&I differ from the elements the company has for their demographic pictures.
-Generally, each plan has an outcome, action and people (or department) in-charge.
+The plans for DE&I differ from the elements the company has for its demographic pictures.
+Generally, each plan has an outcome, action and people (or department) in charge.
 Try to think of specific actions and the expected outcome.
-You might want to break the action down to step-by-step instructions.
+You might want to break the action down into step-by-step instructions.
 This does not just help your employees know what you expect from them, but you can follow the plan better or make changes when needed.